-The Science and Technology in Public Policy group at Boston University is committed to fostering a community of scientists engaged in public policy.
+Boston University Science Policy Network (BUSPN) at Boston University is committed to fostering a community of scientists engaged in public policy.

 Student Advisory Board (SAC)

 The GMS Student Advisory Board meets a few times per semester to discuss pressing issues with the GMS Staff that impact all graduate student life at BUMC.